What Is Tor?

 You can try out SEON’s IP lookup module below.
 Just enter someone’s IP.

 For a company’s anti-fraud efforts, what is important is not exactly who this person is but rather whether they are using Tor.
-This is a red flag for risk scoring, and will raise suspicions and trigger manual reviews when the ruleset followed is efficient.
+This is a red flag for risk scoring, and will raise suspicions and trigger manual reviews when the ruleset for fraud scoring followed is efficient.

 It should also be noted that Tor does not hide the identity of the sender.
 It focuses on encrypting the message instead.